Goobley/Lightspinner/README.md

 ### C. Osborne (University of Glasgow), 2020, MIT License

-Lightspinner is a pure python optically thick radiative transfer code using the Rybicki-Hummer Multi-level Accelerated Lambda Iteration (MALI) formalism.
+Lightspinner is a relatively simple, but complete pure python optically thick radiative transfer (RT) code using the Rybicki-Hummer Multi-level Accelerated Lambda Iteration (MALI) formalism.
 It is, in essence, a stripped down version of [Lightweaver](https://github.com/Goobley/Lightweaver) with the aim of teaching the methods used in optically thick RT to make them more accessible.
 That is, if you learn methods by reading code, like I do.
 It uses the full preconditioning method of Rybicki & Hummer (1992) with the ability to handle overlapping lines, but under the assumption of complete redistribution.